xojoc/useragent/README.md

 *useragent* is a library written in [golang](http://golang.org) to parse [user agent strings](http://useragentstring.com/).

 # Usage
+Install the library with:
 ```
 go get github.com/xojoc/useragent
 ```
+*useragent* is simple to use.
+Parse a string with [useragent.Parse](http://godoc.org/github.com/xojoc/useragent#Parse) and access the fields of [useragent.UserAgent](http://godoc.org/github.com/xojoc/useragent#UserAgent) for the required information:
 ```
 package main